 Visiting the Skyland area in Shenandoah National Park is a must.
 It is the highest elevation (3,680 feet) on Skyline Drive and offers incredible views, lodging, a gift shop, and more.
 I highly recommend checking this area out.

 Skyland is a great place to go horseback riding.
 They offer rides daily that leave from the Skyland Stables, which is near mile marker 42.5 on Skyline Drive.
 Call 877-847-1919 for reservations as they are required.

 7. Hike to Rose River Falls

 Hiking to Rose River Falls is worth it.
 Park at the Fisher's Gap Overlook (mile marker 49.4).
 The trail starts on the other side of Skyline Road.
-It is about 3.7-mile loop trail with an elevation change of about 900 feet.
+It is about a 3.7-mile loop trail with an elevation change of about 900 feet.
 Rose River Falls is a two-tiered waterfall that drops a total of 45 feet.
 It is most impressive when the water is running high, not so much when the water is low.
 Either way, it is a beautiful hike.

 8. Hike to Mary's Rock Summit

 Hiking to Mary's Rock Summit is spectacular.
 It offers incredible 180-degree panoramic views of Shenandoah National Park and the valley down below.
 Mary's Rock Summit is one of the best places to watch a sunset in Shenandoah National Park.
 The views are amazing.